aeraglyx/website/content/blog/keyboard-layout.md

 It's mentally taxing for a while though.
 Sometimes (especially under stress) it didn't matter I was at a certain WPM on monkeytype - I almost forget how to type for a second, and have to really concentrate.

-On a QWERTY keybord, my typing speed was 80+ WPM.
+On a QWERTY keyboard, my typing speed was 80+ WPM.
 At the time of writing, I'm at 75 WPM on monkeytype quotes.
 Not sure if it's something to be ashamed of, but it took me 7 months of practice to get there.

 > It ain't much but it's honest work.